Southwest Wisconsin has fractured bedrock beneath generally thin soils, putting groundwater at risk for contamination.

 Is more sampling planned?

 Yes.
 Our sampling to identify the source(s) of contamination is planned to be repeated in all four seasons.
-Results of the resampling events are as follows:
+The following results show the percentage and number of resampled wells that tested positive for contamination of fecal origin from humans, cattle, and/or swine:

 Should I have my well tested if it is not part of this study?